WilliamChen-Bill/Minirel-Project/README.md

 The InsertFileScan class, derived from the HeapFile class, offers the capability to insert records into a file.

 ## Project Stage 6 - Minirel Query and Update Operators

-## Project Overview

-In this project, our focus lies on the construction and implementation of query and update operators for Minirel databases.
-Our project encompasses the implementation of selection, projection, insertion, and deletion operators.
-The parser provided, an integral part of this project, is designed to parse SQL-like commands and initiate appropriate backend calls.

 ## Key Features